-An upperclassman male dorm that sleeps 44 students in its double occupancy floor plan; received renovation in the summer of 2016 by volunteers from the Stone Mountain Baptist Association and the Southside Network though coordination with the Georgia Baptist and North American Mission Boards.
+An upperclassman male dorm; received renovation in the summer of 2016 by volunteers from the Stone Mountain Baptist Association and the Southside Network though coordination with the Georgia Baptist and North American Mission Boards.
+Added an additional unit in 2018 and another in 2019.